hamidb80/hypothesis-of-understanding/readme.md

 I've tried implmenting a GoK app similar to [Kumu](https://kumu.io/) named [ReMS](https://github.com/hamidb80/rems) (Remembering Management System) and not only it was time-consuming, it would not help me understant better. sure the remembering got easier but it was mostly becuase of documenting stuff; and I even want to say that, it was _very shallow_ kind of remembering.

 ### On Mind Maps
-the above assertion hold true for mind-mapping since GoK is a lot more powerful than mind-map. some of them are funny I must say.
+the above assertion hold true for mind-mapping since GoK is a lot more powerful than mind-map.

-I've asked DeepSeek AI to give opponion about mind maps if he were Richard Feyman. the result is actually impressive:
+I've asked DeepSeek AI to give opponion about mind maps if he were Richard Feyman. the result is actually impressive (some of them are rather funny):

 > "Nature doesn’t organize itself into pretty radial diagrams.
 If your understanding can’t handle a little chaos, it’s not understanding—it’s interior decorating."